cyberbotics/webots/docs/blog/Webots-2025-a-release.md

 ![Added Robots](images/heron_usv.thumbnail.png)
 %end

-You can discover this new robot in its demo world under `File > Open Sample World > ocean.wbt`.
+You can discover this new robot in its demo world under `File > Open Sample World > ocean.wbt/swarm.wbt`.

 ---